1948 |

 have not been able to verify the broadcasts in the press, probably because

 they were sent after midnight.
-See
+For

 December/January